Updated: Feb 15

 High-Value (Gold) Brands

-The modules in this class come with an average of 12-15 year warranty except REC which since January 2019, offers a standard 20-year warranty on its TwinPeak and N-peak panels and an improved performance warranty with reduced degradation making it one of the best warranties on the market.
-And Q Cells which has begun to back its new panels with a new 25-year product warranty.
+The modules in this class come with an average of 15 year warranty except REC which since January 2019, offers a standard 20-year warranty on its TwinPeak and N-peak panels and an improved performance warranty with reduced degradation making it one of the best warranties on the market.
+And Trina which offers a 12-year warranty for its Vertex S series but with at 21.1% efficiency rating.
+And Q CELLS which has begun to back its new panels with a new 25-year product warranty.

 These brands are fighting to move into the premium class and have begun to offer higher warranties.
-For instance, the latest Q cells G6+ Duo panels are backed by a new 25 year product warranty and improved long term performance warranty with 83% rated output after 25 years.
+For instance, the latest Q CELLS G5+, G6+, G9+ and G10+ Duo panels are backed by a new 25-year product warranty and improved long term performance warranty with 84% rated output after 25 years.

 Most of these panels are not widely available in the local market and have to be imported.
 This adds to the costs of investment.